Different mentalities, discussions and joint projects can contribute

-The Leadership School organizes not only periodic student discussions and joint works, but also encourages foreign students to visit Armenia.
+That's why the Leadership School not only organizes periodic student discussions and joint projects, but also encourages foreign students to visit Armenia.

-If you are studying at a serious foreign educational institution and want to
+If you are studying at a foreign educational institution and want to

 with opportunities to

-we invite you to participate in projects and programs with Leadership School students and the community.
+we invite you to participate in projects with Leadership School students and the community.

 After organising and participating in a debate between students in London School of Economics and students in Leadership School, I can only say that I am enthused by the passion and drive that the students at the Leadership School have.
 I believe that the School not only teaches, but inspires, and it is inspiration that makes the difference between great people and great leaders.